The founding members of EUFEMED

 The Association for Applied Human Pharmacology, founded in 1991, is a scientific medical not for profit organisation which members work in the field of explorative drug development and human pharmacology.

-The organisation is particular open for professionals who work in the field of translational medicine i.e. bringing new medicinal products from the bench into clinical research.
+The organisation also welcomes professionals who work in the field of translational medicine i.e. bringing new medicinal products from the bench into clinical research.

 The Association for Human Pharmacology in the Pharmaceutical Industry (AHPPI) is the oldest not-for-profit professional association involved in early phase drug development in the world.
 Founded in 1988, it provides a forum for continuing education in clinical pharmacology and in the regulatory aspects of early development of new medicines.